Elon Musk deal to buy Twitter for $44 billion is back on | DW | 04.10.2022

 According to the filing, Musk will complete the deal provided that he receives debt financing and so long as the court quashes the lawsuit from Twitter seeking to compel him to complete the deal.

-Business publication Bloomberg News on Tuesday first reported that Musk made the proposal in a letter to Twitter — with legal actions between the two parties looming.
+Business publication Bloomberg News on Tuesday first reported that Musk made the proposal in a letter to Twitter.
 It cited people familiar with the case who were not identified.

 The report caught investors' attention.
 Twitter shares jumped nearly 13% to $47.95 before trading was stopped, climbing towards Musk's original offer valuing each share at $54.20.